mpflueger/mujoco-ompl/README.md

 ## Build Instructions (new)

+Note: below is currently only tested on Ubuntu 20.04.

 1. Download MuJoCo release from https://github.com/deepmind/mujoco/releases/tag/2.3.0 (last tested version: 2.3.0)

 2. Extract the content of compressed MuJoCo release into a folder `mujoco-2.3.0` under this repo's root directory.